grafana/loki/docs/sources/lids/_DRAFT_QueryFairness.md

 ## Goals

-The main goal of the following proposals is to lay out ideas how to improve the scheduler component to not only assure QoS across tenants, but also across actors (users) within a tenant, without requiring any changes to the deployment model of frontend, scheduler and queriers..
+The main goal of the following proposals is to lay out ideas how to improve the scheduler component to not only assure QoS across tenants, but also across actors (users) within a tenant, without requiring any changes to the deployment model of frontend, scheduler and queriers.
 This should also include changes to the queue structure to be easily extensible for future scheduling improvements.

 ## Non-Goals (optional)